 Development of the first continuous-flow analyzer, begun by Leonard T. Skeggs in 1950, led to the introduction of Technicon's Auto-Analyzer to the U.S. market in 1957.
 At about the same time, the first discrete-sample analyzers, the Robot Chemist and the AutoChemist, were marketed in the United States by American Optical and AGA, respectively (l).
-Continuousflow and discrete-sample remain the two types of multichannel chemistry analyzers available today, although considerable sophistication and versatility have evolved.
+Continuous-flow and discrete-sample remain the two types of multichannel chemistry analyzers available today, although considerable sophistication and versatility have evolved.

 The selling feature of a multichannel analyzer is its ability to per-form numerous tests simultaneously on one blood sample.
 This feature distinguishes multichannel analyzers from dedicated machines, which can run only one test at a time, and from centrifugal fast analyzers, which currently perform only one test at a time, although at very high speeds.

 Although there is a large and growing market for automated multichannel analyzers (sales in 1978 were estimated at \$170 million) (23), the field is dominated by a small number of firms.
 The undisputed market leader is Technicon; probably one-third to one-half of all automated multichannel analyzers in use are Technicon instruments.
-'Other firms that manufacture automated multichannel analyzers include Abbott Laboratories, American Instrument, American Monitor, Beckman Instruments, Chemetrics, Coulter Electronics, E. I. du Pont de Nemours, Inc. (Du Pont), Gilford, Hycel, Micromedic Systems, Ortho Diagnostics, Perkin-Elmer, Union Carbide, and Vickers.
+Other firms that manufacture automated multichannel analyzers include Abbott Laboratories, American Instrument, American Monitor, Beckman Instruments, Chemetrics, Coulter Electronics, E. I. du Pont de Nemours, Inc. (Du Pont), Gilford, Hycel, Micromedic Systems, Ortho Diagnostics, Perkin-Elmer, Union Carbide, and Vickers.

-Figures on market shares are not available e the public.
-Mark research a time proves this kind to information for substantial tect b the results are available only so their clients.
-Our estimates so a based conversations with individuals familiar with the industry, the Hyper 1978 report to the Security Exchange Commissic(23), and on Schwartz's discussion no data from the Center of from Disea Control (42).
+Figures on market shares are not available et the public.
+Mark research a time provid this kind to information for substantial tect by the results are available only of their clients, Our estimates so are based a conversations with individuals familiar with the industry, and Hyce 1978 report to the Security Exchange Commissic (23), and on Schwartz's discussion in data from the Center of from Disca Control (42).